 So how do boxing gloves work?

-Unlike most other martial arts, boxing is incredibly restricted in its move sets, using just the fists, which means there’s an incredibly high intensity of strikes to the head and body.
+Unlike most other martial arts, boxing is incredibly restricted in its move sets, with only the fists being allowed for striking.
+In a sporting sense this is great as it forces an emphasis on skill, however it does lead to an incredibly high intensity of strikes to the head and body.
 Before the modern rule set was introduced, boxing was much more dangerous.
-Bare knuckle fighting creates a high risk of cuts, and creates a much more condensed impact which can easily contribute to broken bones.
-It was also more common for dirty tactics to be used, and both accidental and intentional eye gouging with the thumb was always a possibility.
+There are many factors for this – environment, lack of proper health care and medicine, no standards in refereeing and also the lack of gloves.
+When boxing without gloves, the speed of a punch is much faster and without any padding it creates a much more condensed impact, which means there’s a far higher risk of cutting/tearing your opponent’s skin and breaking your own bones.
+It was also more common for dirty tactics to be used, and without gloves, both accidental and intentional eye gouging with the thumb is always a possibility.

 Boxing gloves solve a lot of these issues.
 The gloves fit around the hand, naturally forming a fist shape, with a layer of protection over the whole of the back of the hand and fingers and the thumb too.
-The padding reduces the intensity of the impacts on both the hands and the opponent, drastically increasing the safety of the sport.
+The padding slightly reduces the speed at which the fist can accelerate, and hugely reduces the intensity of the impacts on both the hands and the opponent.
+In the moment, these drastically increasing the safety of the sport.

 Where things get messy however is when we start to look at the long term effects.
 You would think that the padding of the gloves helps to reduce the sudden shock from punches to the head, however it isn’t quite that simple.